+975-17140505 info@excursiontohimalaya.com

 You’ve uncovered many of the mysteries of a land and people that are cut off from the rest of the world, and reached one of the most difficult, inhabitable, and purely epic places possible.
 Enjoy this feeling of accomplishment as you wind across the unmistakable Tibetan landscape, and relish in the fact that you have the rest of a happy marriage to celebrate and reflect on your crazy adventurous honeymoon.

-The best time to trek in Tibet is in spring and autumn, which are from April to May and September to October.
-During these times there is little rain to interrupt your trekking tour in Tibet and it is not too hot to walk in the wilderness of Tibet.
+The best time to visit Tibet for honeymoon tour is in spring and autumn, which are from April to May and September to October.
+During these times there is little rain to interrupt your tour in Tibet and it is not too hot to walk in the wilderness of Tibet.